 Participant Contributions - Each year, participants may contribute up to the maximum contribution percentage of compensation to the Plan on a before- or after-tax basis, or in any combination thereof, subject to certain Internal Revenue Code (IRC) limitations.
-For 2017 and 2016, the employee contribution percentage limits were 30% for non-Highly Compensated Employees and 15% for Highly Compensated Employees.
-Participants age 50 or older by the end of the Plan year were permitted to contribute additional before-tax catch-up contributions to the Plan up to \$6,000 for the 2017 and 2016 Plan years.
+For 2018 and 2017, the employee contribution percentage limits were 30% for non-Highly Compensated Employees and 15% for Highly Compensated Employees.
+Participants age 50 or older by the end of the Plan year were permitted to contribute additional before-tax catch-up contributions to the Plan up to \$6,000 for the 2018 and 2017 Plan years.
+The Plan permits Roth contributions and in-plan Roth rollover contributions.

-Beginning effective August 5, 2016, newly eligible participants who do not affirmatively elect to opt out of making contributions are automatically enrolled in the Plan with a pre-tax contribution amount of 5% of base pay.
+Newly eligible participants who do not affirmatively elect to opt out of making contributions are automatically enrolled in the Plan with a pre-tax contribution amount of 5% of base pay.